Industrial Facility Decommissioning

 Evaluating equipment and infrastructure

-Identifying hazardous materials
+Identifying any hazardous materials

 Planning sequencing and removal strategy